undless/gatling.io-doc/content/reference/script/protocols/postman/index.md

 By default, only requests defined directly at the current level are included.
 Use the `recursive` option if you want to include all requests defined in sub-folders (at any depth).

+## Run Postman-based tests on Gatling Enterprise

+To run Postman-based tests on Gatling Enterprise you need to package your test and upload it to the Gatling Enterprise platform.
+See the [JavaScript SDK documentation]({{< ref "reference/integrations/build-tools/js-cli/#running-your-simulations-on-gatling-enterprise-cloud" >}}) for packaging and deployment options.